-- 39. During this scrutiny we surveyed borough commanders to find out how the corporate commitment to drugs was cascaded to a local level.
+- 38. The cultural change required by the MPS includes its attitudes towards multiagency working and the role it plays within partnership work, particularly in relation to education, enforcement and treatment.
+During this scrutiny we surveyed borough commanders to find out how the corporate commitment to drugs was cascaded to a local level.
 The findings highlighted the lack of performance targets in this area and confirmed the culture of 'what gets measured gets done'.
-A minority did place significant importance on tackling drugs locally but this was either because of specific local concerns or Crime and Disorder Reduction Partnerships, (CDRPs)64 commitments.
-The CDRP questionnaire also indicated that CDRPs play a much more significant role in funding initiatives and tackling drugs and antisocial behaviour than the delivery plan would suggest. - 40.
+A minority did place significant importance on tackling drugs locally but this was either because of specific local concerns or CDRP commitments.
+The CDRP questionnaire also indicated that these partnerships play a much more significant role in funding initiatives and tackling drugs and anti-social behaviour than the delivery plan would suggest. - 39.
 Establishing an understanding of the drugs picture locally has been identified within the MPS Drugs Strategy, but it is not clear how this information will be disseminated to ensure it is most effectively utilised.
-Our CDRP questionnaire identified information sharing as an ongoing concern. - 41.
+CDRPs that are also likely to be involved in case management of local PPOs, for example, may benefit from information sharing at this level. - 40.
 Whilst there is reference within the MPS Drugs Strategy to the part 'key partners' have to play, there is no indication whether the strategy will be linked into the strategies of these key partners to ensure consistency.
 It is also not clear in the Delivery Plan whether these partner agencies have made commitments to support the strategy or how objectives will be tasked, managed and co-ordinated between partners.
-The MPS Drugs Strategy needs to avoid inconsistency particularly for local delivery where borough commanders may be provided with conflicting priorities from corporate MPS and the CDRPs, DAATs or Local Area Agreements they are linked to.
-This finding was underpinned by the feedback we had from our workshop event. - 42.
-During the course of our investigations, officers and other partners raised concerns about the lack of agreed definitions in this area, e.g. there is no clarity on what constitutes an 'open drugs market' or a 'drug related crime'.
+The MPS Drugs Strategy needs to avoid inconsistency particularly for local delivery where borough commanders may be provided with conflicting priorities from corporate MPS and the CDRPs or Local Area Agreements65 they are linked to.
+This finding was underpinned by the feedback we had from our workshop event. - 41.
+During the course of our investigations, MPS officers and other partners raised concerns about the lack of agreed definitions in this area, e.g. there is no clarity on what constitutes an 'open drugs market' or a 'drug related crime'.
 Successful implementation will be partly dependent on an agreed and widely understood set of definitions.
 We urge the MPS to take this forward as part of its strategic development.